Yellow Indian dal recipe

 Yellow moong dal is one of the most commonly used dals in Indian cuisine, and it’s what we’re using to make this recipe.

-- Yellow split lentils – Also called masoor dal.
-You can also use red lentils if you can’t find any yellow lentils.
+- Yellow split lentils - Also called toor dal or moong dal.
+You can also use red lentils (masoor dal) if you can't find any yellow lentils.
 Red lentils are just a little sweeter, but it will still taste amazing.

-- Onions – I love using red onions for more flavor.
+- Onions, garlic, fresh ginger - I love using red onions for more flavor.

 - Oil – I use a high heat oil like avocado oil.
 Canola oil or olive oil will work as well.